 This project is funded by the UMN Campus Public Health Officer's Rapid Response Research Grants program, which support University of Minnesota faculty to catalyze and energize small-scale research projects designed to address and mitigate the COVID-19 virus and its associated risks.

-If you’d like to support faculty research at the University of Minnesota College of Science and Engineering, visit our CSE Giving website.
+If you’d like to support faculty research at the University of Minnesota's Department of Computer Science & Engineering, visit the Give to CS&E website.